nwarsalee/DayZero-Nabeel-Eren/To-do-List.md

 ## UI To do list
 ### Leaderboard
-* Check if user has a high score
+* ~Check if user has a high score~
-* Make user enter data if they have new hight score and print data onto the file
+* Make user enter name if they have new high score
+* Use a search to make the algorithim more efficient
+* ~Print data onto the file~
 ### Main menu
 * ~Add instructions~
 * Add leaderboard